openiddict/openiddict-core/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Report a bug
+name: Report a bug (sponsors-only)
-about: Create a report about something that is not working properly
+about: "Create a report about something that is not working properly.
+Note: tickets opened by non-sponsors will be automatically closed"
 labels: bug
 ---